SBA 7a Loan

 - Expansion of an existing business or franchise by purchasing another location (Examples: acquisition of another Allstate or State Farm Insurance Agency or building, a Maaco franchise, a quick service restaurant franchise, another Goddard School, etc.)

-100% financing is generally offered as a floating rate, a 5 year fixed rate and occassionally a 25 year fixed rate for certain types of medical practices buying or building a new office.
+100% financing is generally offered as a floating rate, a 5 year fixed rate and occassionally a 25 year fixed rate, although the 25 year fixed is either a much higher rate OR a low rate for certain types of medical practices buying or building a new office and it may not be available nationwide.

 In fact, initially these programs were designed for medical, dental and veterinary practices as some SBA lenders recognized that those types of businesses had extremely low default rates and they deemed it worth the risk to allow them to borrow 100% or more, but over time more lenders have realized that many other businesses also have low default rates and have stepped up their 100% lending to most any legitimate solid business.